department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 ------

 <span id="#l-o-details"></span>
-<h2>Classification information for SMC levels L through O</h2>
+<h2>How we assign SMC levels L through O</h2>

-<strong>We classify SMC levels based on very specific situations and combinations of situations, including:</strong>
+<strong>We assign SMC levels based on very specific situations and combinations of situations, including:</strong>
 - The amputation of one or more limbs or extremities
 - The loss of use of one or more limbs or extremities (meaning you have no effective function remaining)
 - The physical loss of one or both eyes